Arecius88/Jujutsu/README.md

 # Jujutsu
+<h2>This is the Third version of the app</h2>
+<p>Added all the kyu grades and the first dan grade.
+Implemented screens for all the grades and for the home screen.
+Changed the Modules.py from just list to classes for every grade.
+Have tried to eliminate as many bugs and ways for the app to crash as possible.</p>

+<h1>What is this program?</h1>
 A program to choose, at random, technics in jujustu Kai system for 1 dan.
 It is build in Python and the latest Kivymodules.
 You need to have Kivy installed.

+<h1>How to use the app</h1>
+<p>On the first screen click on the top menu. <br>
+Choose your grade according to its color in the jujutsu Kai system<br>
+the app will then change the screen<br>
+Next, click on the top menu to choose your prefered technique family from Kihon. <br>
+Click on the <i>New technique</i> the app will at random show you a technique from Kihon from that grade. i.e If you choose Atemi Wasa the app will only give you all the Atemi Wasa from that grade.<br>
+Continue to Click on the <i>New technique</i> button util you are done. <br>
+When the are no techniques left the app will ask you to choose a new technique family of Kihon. </p>

+<h2>Plan for this project is:</h2>
 Crossed out text means that goal has been reached and is moved to the Done section.

-<h2>Plan for this project is:</h2>

 <ol>
   <li>Make the dropdown in spinner the same color as the main spinner. </li>